Skin Looks Worse After Chemical Peel (What Happened?)

 Getting a chemical peel can be scary, especially if you’re not prepared for the healing process.

-The week following your procedure, you might be wondering if you did the right thing.
 Don’t panic.
 It’s normal for your skin to get worse before it gets better!

-Redness, irritation, and peeling are normal symptoms.
+Redness, irritation, and peeling are typical symptoms.
 As are breakouts, commonly referred to as “purging.”
-But anything more serious than that might require medical attention.

-Another point to remember is that complications are more common with medium to deep chemical peels.
-If you’re worried about how your skin will handle a chemical peel, consider opting for a series of light chemical peels to see if you can get the desired results with less risk.
+If you’re concerned about how your skin will react to a chemical peel, consider opting for a series of light chemical peels to see if you can achieve the desired results with less risk.

-Hopefully, this information helps you get some peace of mind after getting your chemical peel.
 You’ll know what’s normal and what isn’t, and you’ll be able to enjoy the benefits of the treatment without serious side effects.

 Related Articles